 There is fairly broad opinion among Bible commentators that Isaiah 41 refers prophetically to God’s future deliverance of the Jews from their captivity in Babylon.
 It is a word of comfort to His oppressed people when they find themselves in their time of bondage.

 The principles of God saying "Fear Not" or “Don't be afraid” to His people are timeless.
 In the King James Version of the Bible, the phrase “fear not” occurs 71 times from the first to the last book of the Bible (from Genesis 15 to Revelation 1).
-The Scripture portions we’ll look at give us at least 12 good reasons why God exhorts us to have no fear.
+These Scriptures give us at least 12 good reasons why God exhorts us not to fear.
 Read them, and be encouraged!
 “God hath not given us the spirit of fear” (2 Timothy 1:7, KJV).
+By contrast, God in His Word gives us biblical encouragement for facing and overcoming fear.
+Come and find peace in God's faith-building Scriptural promises.

 Fear not, because God has chosen you, He has called you to be His own.
 You are “a people belonging to God.”
 Dads and moms, just think of all you do to prevent your family from living in fear.
 God will do far more!
 The Jews were God’s called, “chosen people” under the Old Covenant.
 All followers of Jesus Christ, Jew and Gentile alike, are God’s chosen and called people under the New Covenant.
 You are very special to God, so fear not!